 \section{Introduction}

 The cryptocurrency market has evolved from a niche technological experiment into a multi-trillion dollar asset class with growing interconnections to traditional finance.
-As of December 2025, the total cryptocurrency market capitalization exceeds \$3 trillion, with stablecoins alone representing over \$140 billion in circulation \citep{defillama2025}.
-This growth has been accompanied by a series of cascading failures that revealed systemic vulnerabilities previously unrecognized: the Terra/Luna collapse eliminated \$40 billion in value within 72 hours; the subsequent Celsius and Three Arrows Capital failures triggered margin calls across centralized exchanges; and the FTX bankruptcy demonstrated how opaque counterparty relationships could propagate losses across the entire ecosystem.
+As of December 2025, the total cryptocurrency market capitalisation exceeds \$3 trillion, with stablecoins alone representing over \$140 billion in circulation \citep{defillama2025}.
+This growth has been accompanied by a series of cascading failures that revealed systemic vulnerabilities previously unrecognised: the Terra/Luna collapse eliminated \$40 billion in value within 72 hours; the subsequent Celsius and Three Arrows Capital failures triggered margin calls across centralised exchanges; and the FTX bankruptcy demonstrated how opaque counterparty relationships could propagate losses across the entire ecosystem.